-Diligence, training and staff awareness of the cyber dangers existing all around us are essential to defending against these types of fraud.
+Diligence, training, and staff awareness of the cyber dangers existing all around us are essential to defending against these types of fraud.

-If your Finance and IT staff seem a bit cynical at times, there is good reason for this.
+If your Finance and IT staff seem a bit skeptical at times, there is good reason for this.
 They are the guardians of your entity's financial resources.
 They take seriously the Russian proverb quoted often by President Ronald Reagan regarding a certain nuclear arms treaty...
 "Trust, but verify."

-Additional resources can be found at www.ascip.org or by contacting your ASCIP Risk Services Consultant.
+Additional resources can be found at ascip.org or by contacting your ASCIP Risk Services Consultant.

-If you suspect your system has been hacked or breached notify your IT department immediately and call ASCIP's Cyber Hotline at (909) 477-0474.
-We will walk you through the recovery and reporting process.
+If you suspect your system has been hacked or breached notify your IT department immediately.

+Then call ASCIP's Cyber Hotline: (909) 477-0474.
+We will walk you through the reporting and recovery process.